pjmcar23/latin101profile/translation4.md

 4. What type of verb is arbitrati sunt?

-   3rd person, plural, perfect, indicative, passive **Yes, a passive form -- with an active meaning (what we call a "deponent" verb).**
+   3rd person, plural, perfect, indicative, passive (Has an active meaning therefore is a deponent verb).

 5. What kind of grammatical construction do we have in the sentence Priamus imperavit equum in templum Minervae duci?
 Identify its constituent parts.